 - Improved ability to innovate, scale, and meet compliance requirements

-Achieving Flow with a Continuous Delivery Pipeline and Test-First
+Achieving Flow with Test-First and a Continuous Delivery Pipeline

-Built-in quality enables the SAFe Continuous Delivery Pipeline and the ability to Release on Demand.
-Figure 2 illustrates the continuous integration portion of SAFe’s DevOps Radar and shows how changes built into components are tested across multiple environments before arriving in production.
-‘Test doubles’ speed testing by substituting slow or expensive components (e.g., enterprise database) with faster proxies (e.g., in-memory database proxy).
+These, and other, built-in quality practices help create a Continuous Delivery Pipeline (CDP) and the ability to Release on Demand.
+Figure 5 illustrates the Continuous Integration portion of the CDP and shows how changes built into components are tested across multiple environments before arriving in production.
+‘Test doubles’ speed testing by substituting slow or expensive components (e.g., enterprise database) with faster, cheaper proxies (e.g., in-memory database proxy).

 Achieving Architecture and Design Quality

-Built-in quality begins with architecture and design, which ultimately determines how well a system can support current and future business needs.
+A system’s architecture and design ultimately determine how well a system can support current and future business needs.
 Quality in architecture and design make future requirements easier to implement, systems easier to test, and helps to satisfy NFRs.

 Support Future Business Needs

 As requirements evolve based on market changes, development discoveries, and other reasons, architectures and designs must also evolve.
-Traditional processes force early decisions that often result in two poor choices, either rework to change the decision or live with the inefficiencies of a suboptimal decision.
-Identifying the best decision requires knowledge gained through experimentation, modeling, simulations, prototyping, and other learning activities.
+Traditional processes that force early decisions can result in suboptimal choices that cause inefficiencies that slow flow and/or cause later rework.
+Identifying the best decision requires knowledge gained through experimentation, modeling, simulation, prototyping, and other learning activities.
 It also requires a Set-Based Design approach that evaluates multiple alternatives to arrive at the best decision.
 Once determined, developers use the Architecture Runway to implement the final decision.
-Agile Architecture provides the intentional guidance for inter-team design and implementation synchronization.
+Agile Architecture provides intentional guidance for inter-team design and implementation synchronization.

 Architecting and Designing to Ease Testing